Mole Man: Powers and abilities

 Mole Man has a series of similar-looking staves (6 feet long, made of wood or aluminum), designed by the Mad Thinker, which contain built-in weapons and additional features.
 Among such weaponry are an electrical blaster, a flame-thrower, a vibro-charge blaster, and a laser cannon.
 All the staffs appear to have a low-energy radar.
 All staves are booby-trapped with a galvanic response meter that is tuned solely to the Mole Man's skin conductivity; this prevents anyone else from activating his staves.

 Mole Man's life has made him an expert on subterranean geography, spelunking, understanding Deviant weapons systems, and monster training.
 He has mastered the principles underlying Deviant technology that he discovered in Subterranea and has made radical improvements upon much of it.

 Other versions

 Exiles

-On an earth formerly dominated by Skrulls, Mole Man goes by the name 'Harvey'.
-When Galactus comes to eat the planet, Harvey is a vital part of the battle by having his monsters undermine the landing spot of their enemy.
+An alternate universe variant of the Mole Man, simply called Harvey, appears in Exiles #10.
+This version comes from an Earth that was dominated by the Skrulls.

 Heroes Reborn

-The spaceflight which grants the Fantastic Four their powers ends with them crash-landing on Mole Man's monster-inhabited islands.
-Mole Man ends up capturing Ben and Sue and takes a power source and potential explosive off the group's ship.

-This incarnation of the Mole Man looks physically different from his 616 counterpart, with a taller, more muscular build and apparently increased strength, being able to hold up Johnny Storm with only one hand.

-Later, there are hints Mole Man's island is connected to the Inhumans' city of Attilian.
+An alternate universe variant of the Mole Man from a pocket dimension created by Franklin Richards appears in Heroes Reborn.

 Mutant X

-In the Mutant X reality, when the Goblin Queen laid siege to New York City, Harvey, alongside his lover Callisto, provided a safe route of evacuation for tens of thousands of humans and mutants out of the city.
-When Ben Grimm was thrown out of a building by Reed Richards, his excessive bulk led him to the Morlock/Moloid tunnels, where he helped organize the evacuations, and began planning a rebellion.
+An alternate universe variant of the Mole Man from Earth-1298 appears in Mutant X #9.
+This version is in relationship with Callisto.

-Season One
+Fantastic Four: Season One

-In this modern-day re-imagining of the Fantastic Four, the Mole Man is swiftly talked down from his first attack on New York.
-Reed and Sue hire him and he becomes a valued employee of the Reed business empire.
-Mole Man later assists in the battle against a rage-maddened Namor by re-powering Ben Grimm and giving him the assistance of a monster.